PiNet/PiNet/README.md

 ###Menu options

 **Full** - Full installs a full version of the system.
-It should be only run once!
-Ever!
-It is the first command you run as most others won't work without it!
+Run this first.
+Should only be run once.
-**Change-IP** - Run this if your servers IP address changes or if you want to grab the most recent SD card image from the repository
+**Change-IP** - Run this if your servers IP address changes or want to update your SD card image.
-**Install-Program** - Use this to install any additional packages you want on your Raspberry Pis.
-The full package name is required!
-Just like if being done with apt-get install.
+**Install-Program** - Use if you want to install new package, enter full package name.
-**Update-All** - Updates all packages on the server and on the Raspberry Pi.
-Basically apt-get update && apt-get upgrade for server and Raspberry Pis.
+**Update-All** - Runs apt-get update && apt-get upgrade on server and Raspberry Pi OS to update everything.
 **Manage-Users** - Launches the graphical user management system to add users, remove users and reset passwords.
 **Epoptes-Menu** - Use for install epoptes classroom management software, for adding a new "teacher" account.
 **User-groups** - Functions for fixing users permissions.
 ---**Add-teacher** - Used to add a teacher to the teacher group, a group able to access file uploads.
 ---**Graphics-fix** - Fixes all the graphically accelerated applications for all users, e.g. MCPI.
-**Pi-control-menu** - Use for installing Picontrol classroom management software
+**Pi-control-menu** - Use for installing Picontrol classroom management software.
----**Enable/update-Picontrol** - Installs Picontrol or runs an update on it, fetching most recent version
+---**Enable/update-Picontrol** - Installs Picontrol or runs an update on it, fetching most recent version.
----**Disable-Picontrol** - Uninstalls Picontrol
+---**Disable-Picontrol** - Uninstalls Picontrol.
-**NBD-options** - Displays NBD dialog allowing you to switch between NBD and NFS
+**NBD-options** - Displays NBD dialog allowing you to switch between NBD and NFS.
 **NBD-recompress** - Forces a NBD OS recompression.
-Run this if you make a change to the OS and using NBD
+Run this if you make a change to the OS and using NBD.
-**Other** - Submenu for miscellaneous options
+**Other** - Submenu for miscellaneous options.
 ---**Collect-work** - Collects work from students ```handin``` folders.
-See below
+See below.
 **Update-Pi-LTSP** - Fetches the most recent version of the control script from github.